RumbieG/tefl-teaching-portfolio/README.md

 # TEFL Teaching Portfolio

 Hello!
-My name is Maureen, and I am a TEFL student preparing to teach English to non-native speakers online.
+My name is Rumbie, and I am a TEFL student preparing to teach English to non-native speakers online.

 This portfolio contains my lesson plans, teaching ideas, and learning